 No, I’m not talking New York City here, but California’s City by the Bay.
 The arts have always been an important part of life in San Francisco.
 Theater companies big and small have been delighting audiences here since the Gold Rush days.

 But you don’t have to be a local to enjoy the arts.
 San Francisco is the perfect spot for a long weekend getaway.
-And this year, there’s an additional reason to make a weekend escape to this northern California city – in January 2009, the international smash hit “Wicked” returned to San Francisco for an open-ended engagement.
+And this year, there’s an additional reason to make a weekend escape to this northern California city – to see the international smash hit “Wicked.”

 The homecoming is sweet for locals who saw the production’s premier at the Curran Theatre back in 2003.
 Since then, “Wicked” has gone on to become a worldwide theatrical phenomenon, and has been seen by some 16 million people.